dhopp1/local_llm_finetune/README.md

 # setup the trainer
 finetune.setup_training(
-    output_dir="full_model", # where to save the full, unquantized model )
+    output_dir="finetuned_model", # where to save the full, unquantized model )

 # train the model